-In Section \ref{Shapleyreview}, we review Shapley's cooperative value allocation theory.
-In Section \ref{StTereview}, we review Stern and Tettenhorst's interpretation of the Shapley value in terms of combinatorial Poisson's equation on coalition game graph.
-In Section \ref{Shapleygeneralized}, we present our extension of the Shapley axioms and value allocation formula to address allocation schemes for all partial coalitions and their axiomatic characterization, as well as their dynamic interpretation via the random coalition process.
-In Section \ref{valuegeneralized}, we generalize the Shapley value by relaxing the null player axiom and employing arbitrary edge flows as players' marginal value.
-In Section \ref{Nash}, we show how our findings can be applied to extend Nash's and Kohlberg--Neyman's value allocation scheme for the cooperative strategic games.
-In Sections \ref{Hodgeallocation1} and \ref{Hodgeallocation2}, Hodge allocation is introduced as our most general allocation scheme, which can be applied to any cooperative multigraph and yield allocation values at any cooperative stage.
-Finally, Section \ref{proofs} presents proofs of the results.
+In Section \ref{Shapleyreview}, we provide a review of Shapley's cooperative value allocation theory.
+Section \ref{newformula} introduces our extension of the Shapley formula via the random coalition process.
+In Section \ref{newaxiom}, we present five properties characterizing the extended value allocation formula.
+Section \ref{valuegeneralized} introduces the Hodge-Shapley value by utilizing arbitrary edge flows as players' marginal value.
+Section \ref{Hodgeallocation1} extends our value allocation framework to any cooperative network.
+In Section \ref{AvePoisson}, we explain how Hodge calculus can be applied to compute the new value allocation.
+Section \ref{Conclusion} provides concluding remarks, while Section \ref{proofs} offers additional proofs.